Brunadiasmiguel/illegal_fishing/README.md

 ### Questions and Hypotheses

-The main question of the project was "Can we predict illegal fishing?" (based on transshipment data, which is one type of illegal fishing.
+The main question of the project was "Can we predict illegal fishing?" - based on transshipment data, which is one type of illegal fishing.
 Splitting the questions and hypptheses in three main fields:

 1) Predicting illegal fishing:
 - Which algorithm can be used to predict illegal fishing?